prince9318/Sorting_Visualizer_Algorithms-/README.md

-# Sorting_Visualizer_Algorithms-
+# Sorting_Visualizer

-I developed this sorting visualizer algorithms using HTML, CSS and JavaScript.
+This project is a Web Visualization tool for sorting algorithms.